HyperspaceMadness/Mega_Bezel/README.md

   - When the reflection fades out towards the corners, for example on the bottom bezel the reflection fades out towards the left and right.
 The position where the fade starts.
 - **Lateral Outer Fade Distance**
   - For the lateral fade the distance for it to fade out
-- **Viewport Vignette (For Glass Presets)**
-  - Adds a vignette over the entire viewport to darken the areas as it goes towards the edges used to darken the reflection in the glass preset

 -----------------------------------------------------------------------------------------------
 **[ REFLECTION CORNER ]:**